List of VeggieTales characters: Mom and Dad Asparagus

-Mom and Dad Asparagus are Junior’s caring and supportive parents.
+Mom and Dad Asparagus (introduced 1993) are Junior's caring and supportive parents.
 They appear in the series to give Junior advice or teach him how to behave properly.
-They first appeared in "Where’s God When I’m S-Scared?" in traditional parental roles as their son deals with facing his fears.
+They first appeared in "Where's God When I'm S-Scared?" in traditional parental roles as their son deals with facing his fears.
 Both parents appear more prominently in the early videos, with Dad appearing more often as the series goes on.
 They are almost always together or alongside Junior.
 Unlike most other VeggieTales characters, Mom and Dad usually appear as themselves and not in character roles.
-Probably their biggest roles to date are as Reverend Gilbert and his wife, Mrs. Gilbert, in the holiday specials "The Star of Christmas" and "An Easter Carol."
+Probably their biggest roles to date are as Reverend Gilbert and his wife, Mrs. Gilbert, in the holiday specials "The Star of Christmas" and "An Easter Carol".
 They also can both be seen in the original opening theme song for the series alongside their son with Bob and Larry.
 Originally, both parents were simply named "Dad" and "Mom" respectively, but they were given the more proper names "Mike and Lisa" (after VeggieTales co-creator Mike Nawrocki and his wife, Lisa) for the VeggieTales in the House series.
 Mike is also referred to as "Captain Mike" and portrayed having a job as an astronaut.